-Although Uber Ridesharing service was presented in Melbourne in 2014 its food delivery service just arrived at the beginning of 2016.
-At the time, Melbourne was the first city where Uber Eats was available and became the only city in Australia where you can order food through the Uber platform.
+Although Uber Ridesharing service was presented in Melbourne in 2014 its food delivery service just arrived at the beginning of 2016 in Australia and 2017 in New Zealand.
+At the time, Melbourne and Auckland was the first city where Uber Eats was available and became the only city in both nations where you can order food through the Uber platform.

-Uber is not the first player in meals delivery service in the state.
+Uber is not the first player in meals delivery service in these countries.
 There are similar startups that provide the same services, some of which are Menulog and Deliveroo.

 To get started delivering with Uber Eats, there are some easy requirements that you must have.
 The requirements related to your personal and vehicle information.

 You have the opportunity to become an Uber Eats delivery partner wherever this service is available across the country.
 Unlike its ride-hailing service that is available in more than 30 cities, based on information on its official site, Uber Eats is currently only available in 17 cities in Australia.